AVsitterPlus/avsitterplus.github.io/_avsitterplus_lsl_examples_avprop/avsitterplus_lsl_example_shared_props_by_pose.md

 //    POSE/SYNC names the props are for.
 //    e.g: 0, "weights", "stand1,stand2"
 //  - SITTER with -1 indicates the prop is for all sitters (i.e. shared prop,
-//    that should use PROP3 in the AVpos notecard).
+//    that should use PROP3 in the AVP_Positions notecard).
 //    e.g: -1,"prop1", "sit1,sit2,sit3"
 //
 //  - "*" for POSE name indicates the prop should rez for all poses.